Kong/sdk-konnect-go/docs/sdks/apigatewaydataplanecertificates/README.md

 ## ListAPIGatewayDataPlaneCertificates

+**Pre-release Endpoint**
+This endpoint is currently in beta and is subject to change.

 Returns a list of dataplane certificates that are associated to this API gateway.
 A dataplane certificate allows dataplanes configured with the certificate and corresponding private key to establish connection with this API gateway.

 ### Example Usage